 Pine Valley has partnered with the Chautauqua County Health Network (CCHN) to implement a vertical and sustainable aeroponic tower growing system in our elementary library.
 Our Pine Valley students are learning how to grow their own food.
 Every grade level participates in some aspect with the production and growing of vegetables and herbs.
 Students plant their own chosen seeds in a pod, watch for germination, observe mature plants produce flowers, and enjoy the fruits of their labor.
-The students check the reservoir weekly to measure and adjust the pH.
+The students then check the reservoir weekly to measure and adjust the pH.
 Students even use mathematical equations to adjust and measure the pH.
 They also use a cylinder to show precision when measuring Mineral Blends’ A and B.

 This is where the STEM/STEAM acronym is incorporated into this new learning.
 The S stands for Science, T stands for Technology, E stands for Engineering, A stands for the Arts, and M stands for Mathematics.
 There is math and science involved as students collect data on the growth of their plants.
 Journal writing is performed as students write a detailed description of the color, growth, similarities and differences of their vegetables/herbs.
 Students reflect on their new gardening experiences through journal writing and hands-on activities.
 The Pine Valley students claim ownership and accountability over the Pine Valley Elementary Library Tower Garden.